jennbowers/1.4-Assessment-CSS-layout-and-flexbox/README.md

 # README

-Jonathan Goldsmith, the XX guys, needs to update the style of his 'i Beer' blog.
+Jonathan Goldsmith, the XX guy, needs to update the style of his 'i Beer' blog.
 His current blog has no styling whatsoever.
-He has provided you with a mockup and your job is to add styling to the current HTML.

 Style the given HTML document to match the 'blog' mockup using the following: